COVID-19 vaccination in the Republic of Ireland: December 2020

 Annie Lynch, a 79-year-old woman, became the first person in the Republic of Ireland to receive the Pfizer–BioNTech vaccine at St. James's Hospital, Dublin on 29 December 2020, and received the second dose three weeks later on Tuesday 19 January 2021.

-On St Stephen's Day, the first shipment of 10,000 Pfizer–BioNTech vaccines arrived in the country.
+On Saint Stephen's Day, 26 December, the first shipment of 10,000 Pfizer–BioNTech vaccines arrived in the country.

 Maura Byrne, a 95-year-old woman, became the first nursing home resident in the Republic of Ireland to receive the Pfizer–BioNTech vaccine on 5 January 2021, while Dr Eavan Muldoon, an infectious diseases consultant, became the first healthcare worker in the Mater University Hospital to receive the vaccine.
 On the same day, Taoiseach Micheál Martin announced that up to 135,000 people would be vaccinated nationwide by the end of February 2021.

 January 2021

 Following the approval of the Moderna COVID-19 vaccine by the European Medicines Agency on 6 January 2021, Tánaiste Leo Varadkar announced that the vaccine would allow 10,000 more people in Ireland to be vaccinated per week.

 The rollout of the Pfizer–BioNTech vaccine in private and voluntary nursing homes began nationwide on 7 January, with 22 nursing homes of 3,000 residents and staff to be vaccinated.

 The first shipment of the Moderna COVID-19 vaccine arrived in the Republic of Ireland on 12 January.

 Around 1,800 healthcare workers received the Moderna vaccine at three mass vaccination centres that opened in Dublin, Galway and Portlaoise on 16 January.